Nike Boys Basketball Camp Sacred Heart University Fairfield, Connecticut

 - NIKE Camp workbook and other great NIKE prizes!

 Located in beautiful southern Connecticut, Sacred Heart University is home to the impressive William H. Pitt Health and Recreation Center, an excellent facility in which to fine-tune your basketball game.
 The daily camp format, which includes fundamental instruction, lectures, and team games will leave any young camper with renewed energy and enthusiasm for the game of basketball.Meet your coaching staff

-Coach Anthony Latina is in his seventh year at Sacred Heart University and has directed our Nike Basketball Camp with Coach Bike since its inception.Read Full Bio
+Coach Anthony Latina is in his eighth year at Sacred Heart University and has directed our Nike Basketball Camp since its inception.Read Full Bio

 Camp Code: BKBRSH